algorand/go-algorand/data/transactions/logic/README_in.md

 Smart Contracts are executed in ApplicationCall transactions.
 Like Smart Signatures, contracts indicate success by leaving a single non-zero integer on the stack.
-A failed smart contract call is not a valid transaction, thus not written to the blockchain.
+A failed Smart Contract call is not a valid transaction, thus not written to the blockchain.
 Nodes maintain a list of transactions that would succeed, given the current state of the blockchain, called the transaction pool.
 Nodes draw from the pool